EileenFeng/Map_Location_Services_Android_Studio/BLOG.md

 ###   `Overview`

 Map and location services are very important for mobile apps these days.
 Applications such as Doordash (delivery services), Waze (navigation and direction services), and social apps that allow user-created content with location information, all involves maps and location services.
-The sections below introduce how to build these features into your app with [android.location](https://developer.android.com/reference/android/location/package-summary) framework APIs, [Google Play services location APIs](https://developer.android.com/training/location/), and [Google Maps Android API](https://developers.google.com/maps/documentation/android-sdk/intro).
+The sections below introduce how to build these features into your app with [android.location](https://developer.android.com/reference/android/location/package-summary) framework APIs, [Google Play services location APIs](https://developer.android.com/training/location/), and the [Google Maps Android API](https://developers.google.com/maps/documentation/android-sdk/intro).
 <br> <br/>
 ###   `Maps - Google Maps Android API`